 50,000 people worked in the WTC.
 Anyone on the top floors was trapped by the fire.
 Friends worked in those buildings.
 I borrowed a cell phone and tried to contact Andrew.
 He lived a street away from the WTC.
 There was no dial tone.

 Someone screamed and I joined them, as the South Tower collapsed in a fury of dust and smoke.

 Within an hour the North Tower crumbled to the ground.
 The tragedy vanquished any worries about rent or my Thai girlfriend.
 This country was at war, but the victims of this first attack needed our help and I declared to Jim, “I’m going to Beth Israel to give blood.”

 “Wait for me.
 I’ll write my wife a note and come with you.”

 By the time we arrived at the hospital, the police had cordoned off the street.
 Doctors and nurses were assembling triage stations and orderlies wheeled patients from the hospital to accommodate the incoming injured.

-People froze, as a jet’s high-pitched scream filled the air.
+Not forever, because everyone froze fearfully, as a jet’s high-pitched scream filled the air.
 It was an F-16.
-It was too late to prevent what had occurred, but the fighter prepared to insure the day didn’t get any worse.
+Too late to prevent what had occurred, but prepared to insure the day didn’t get any worse.

 More than twenty people filled the third-floor office.
-None of our fellow donors had seen the second plane hit and they were appalled by Jim’s account, which he ended by saying, “No one on those upper floors could have lived through that fireball.”
+None of our fellow donors had seen the second plane hit and were appalled by Jim’s account, which he ended by saying, “No one on those floors could have lived through that.”